 - Muscle weakness

-- Eat a healthy diet.
-Foods are not naturally high in vitamin D. Many foods are enriched with vitamin D, such as milk, juices, and cereal.
+- Eating foods that contain or are enriched with vitamin D, such as milk, juices, and cereal

 National Celiac Association http://www.csaceliacs.org

 Office of Dietary Supplements—National Institutes of Health http://ods.od.nih.gov

 American Academy of Dermatology.
 Position statement on vitamin D. American Academy of Dermatology website.
 Available at: http://www.aad.org/Forms/Policies/Uploads/PS/PS-Vitamin%20D.pdf.
 Accessed February 4, 2021.

 Dietary supplement fact sheet: vitamin D. Office of Dietary Supplements website.
 Available at: http://ods.od.nih.gov/factsheets/VitaminD-HealthProfessional.
 Accessed February 4, 2021.

 Holick MF.
 The vitamin D deficiency pandemic: Approaches for diagnosis, treatment and prevention.
 Rev Endocr Metab Disord.
 2017 Jun;18(2):153-165

 Vitamin D deficiency in adults.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/vitamin-d-deficiency-in-adults.
 Accessed February 4, 2021.